Getting Started

 Why is a task ready?

-hence query explain ready-setup project.spl
+hence query explain ready-design project.spl

 Output:

-hence query explain ready-review project.spl
+hence query explain ready-implement project.spl

-Output after setup is complete:
+Output after design is complete:

 Why is a task not ready yet?